lrodorigo/py-pingu/README.md

 It can also run **as standalone executable** (thanks to `py-installer`) and has been tested both on *x86_64* and *arm64v8* architectures.

 ## How it works?
-py-pingu continuously monitors the main Linux routing table, when a new default gateway is added, py-pingu fetches the destination IP address and it removes from the kernel he associated route.
+py-pingu continuously monitors the main Linux routing table.
+When a default gateway is added to the routing table, py-pingu fetches the destination IP address and removes the entry from the routing table.

-Periodically it tries to ping the `host` IP address by using the discovered default gateway for each interface in `config.json` (no routes are installed for an interface if a corresponding default gateway has not been discovered)
+Periodically (each `period` seconds), for each interface in `config.json`, it tries to ping IP address by using the discovered default gateway (an interface is not used if a corresponding default gateway has not been discovered)

-If the `host` correctly replies to the ICMP requests (and the `max_lost` and `max_delay` conditions are met) the corresponding default gateway route is installed, by using the metric and the proto specified (for each interface) in the configuration file and the.
+If the `host` correctly replies to the ICMP requests (and the `max_lost` and `max_delay` conditions are met) the corresponding default gateway route is installed, with *metric* and *proto* fields set as specified (for each interface) in the configuration file.

 ## Example Configuration File